EnviroDIY/ModularSensors/examples/OutdatedExamples/DRWI_CitizenScience/DRWI_DigiLTE/ReadMe.md

 ### Set the logger ID<!--! {#example_drwi_digilte_logger_id} -->

-- Change the text `YourLoggerID` in this section of code to your loggerID.
+- Change the text `YourLoggerID` in this section of code to your logger ID.
   For most DRWI installations, the logger ID was assigned by the Stroud Water Research Center before the station was built.

 ```cpp
 // Logger ID, also becomes the prefix for the name of the data file on SD card